BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Ethical Principles Relate to Ethical Theories

 Ethical theories offer encapsulated guides to helping one understand and act upon issues to do with ethical obligation.
-All of these concepts can be applied but if you wish to know how then you should be aware with the ethical theories.
-Take a look at their connection: When it comes to the responsibility, deontological theory of ethics, such as Kantian ethics, pays lots of attention to worth and deeds.
+All of these concepts can be applied but if you wish to know how then you should be aware of the ethical theories.
+Take a look at their connection: When it comes to responsibility, the deontological theory of ethics, such as Kantian ethics, pays lots of attention to worth and deeds.

 Because deontological ethics is mostly centered on the concepts of responsibility and ethical duties, both of these values are highly compatible with the theory.
 Legalisms of the bioethics regime require people and healthcare providers to follow categorical imperatives like respect for autonomy and the nonmaleficence principle regardless of the outcomes (Tseng & Wang, 2021).

 Virtue ethics is all about enhancing one’s moral standing in society, or more accurately, the individual.
-Though, healthcare practitioners are rarely associated with specific virtues, they may employ the justice, beneficence, nonmaleficence, and autonomy concepts.
-As noted by Doukas et al. , (2022) evident in the above characteristics is that of an ethical health care provider.
+Though healthcare practitioners are rarely associated with specific virtues, they may employ the justice, beneficence, nonmaleficence, and autonomy concepts.
+As noted by Doukas et al., (2022) evident in the above characteristics is that of an ethical healthcare provider.
 Justice appears in social contract theories formulated by those philosophers who wish to establish just societies, one of those is John Rawls.

-According to the scratch above, what justice requires is the fair distribution of health care considering that everyone including the marginalized society wil</p><p>receive an opportunity to access the limited health care opportunities and facilities ( Seabright et al. , 2021).
-This idea holds a great agreement with the views stipulated under the social contract theories.
+According to the scratch above, what justice requires is the fair distribution of health care considering that everyone including the marginalized society will receive an opportunity to access the limited healthcare opportunities and facilities ( Seabright et al., 2021).
+This idea holds great agreement with the views stipulated under the social contract theories.

 Slide 07: